0xPolygonMiden/miden-vm/docs/src/design/chiplets/hasher.md

   - The next eight columns ($h_4, ..., h_{11}$) are reserved for the rate elements of the state.
 These are used to absorb the values to be hashed.
 Once the permutation is complete, hash output is located in the first four rate columns ($h_4, ..., h_7$).
 - One index column $i$.
 This column is used to help with Merkle path verification and Merkle root update computations.

-In addition to the columns described above, the processor relies on two running product columns which are used to facilitate multiset checks (similar to the ones described [here](https://hackmd.io/@arielg/ByFgSDA7D)).
+In addition to the columns described above, the chiplet relies on two running product columns which are used to facilitate multiset checks (similar to the ones described [here](https://hackmd.io/@arielg/ByFgSDA7D)).
 These columns are:

-- $p_0$ - which is used to tie the processor table with the main VM's stack.
-That is, values representing inputs consumed by the processor and outputs produced by the processor are multiplied into $p_0$, while the main VM stack divides them out of $p_0$.
-Thus, if the sets of inputs and outputs between the main VM stack and hash processor are the same, value of $p_0$ should be equal to $1$ at the start and the end of the execution trace.
+- $p_0$ - which is used to tie the chiplet table with the main VM's stack.
+That is, values representing inputs consumed by the chiplet and outputs produced by the chiplet are multiplied into $p_0$, while the main VM stack divides them out of $p_0$.
+Thus, if the sets of inputs and outputs between the main VM stack and hash chiplet are the same, value of $p_0$ should be equal to $1$ at the start and the end of the execution trace.
 - $p_1$ - which is used to keep track of the *sibling* table used for Merkle root update computations.
 Specifically, when a root for the old leaf value is computed, we add an entry for all sibling nodes to the table (i.e., we multiply $p_1$ by the values representing these entries).
 When the root for the new leaf value is computed, we remove the entries for the nodes from the table (i.e., we divide $p_1$ by the value representing these entries).
 Thus, if both computations used the same set of sibling nodes (in the same order), the sibling table should be empty by the time Merkle root update procedure completes (i.e., the value of $p_1$ would be $1$).

 ## Instruction flags

-As mentioned above, processor instructions are encoded using a combination of periodic and selector columns.
+As mentioned above, chiplet instructions are encoded using a combination of periodic and selector columns.
 These columns can be used to compute a binary flag for each instruction.
-Thus, when a flag for a given instruction is set to $1$, the processor executes this instruction.
+Thus, when a flag for a given instruction is set to $1$, the chiplet executes this instruction.
 Formulas for computing instruction flags are listed below.

 | Flag       | Value                                                 | Notes                       |
 | ---------- | ----------------------------------------------------- | --------------------------- |